Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 However, regardless of the business model, dive instructors and centers earn revenues from scuba diving training beyond the entry level.
 For instance, in recent years, we noticed that the tech diving training market was healthier than the entry-level market.

-Even if dive training agencies were to stop being paranoid and contribute to establishing dive industry metrics that would benefit everybody, including themselves, we would still have the issue of double counting.
+Even if dive training agencies were to stop being paranoid and contribute to establishing dive industry metrics that would benefit everybody, including themselves, we would still face the issue of double-counting.
 It rarely happens at the entry-level but is often seen at more advanced levels of training.
 For instance, a diver may take a course and get two certification cards for equivalent levels from two different training agencies.
 If our goal is only to count the number of active divers, then double-counting becomes even more significant.
 For instance, in the same year, a diver may get an advanced certification from dive training agency A and a rescue diver certification from dive training agency B.

 Otherwise, should scuba tryouts like “Discover Scuba Diving” be included in the size of the dive industry?
 We think so.
 It is squarely part of dive business operations, especially in tourist destinations.
 However, in many cases, dive operators perform scuba tryouts and discover scuba diving experiences without reporting them to a dive training agency.
 In fact, the number of unreported scuba tryouts is several times bigger than the official number for reported ones.